Simogh67/Data-Engineering-Capstone-project/README.md

 **3**.
 By using the staging tables, fact and dimension tables are built.
 This step is implemented in the next section.
 ### Step 4: Run Pipelines to Model the Data
-To run ETL pipeline, please run main.py file.
+To run the ETL pipeline, please run main.py file.